drwpow/blog/posts/media-queries-are-still-a-hack.md

 > principles][w3c]: “In case of conflict, consider users over authors over implementors over
 > specifiers over theoretical purity.”

-In other words, in 2020, the best solution we have to media queries’ failings is, somewhat disappointingly, JavaScript.
+In other words, in 2020, **the best solution we have to media queries’ failings is JavaScript.**

 But not JavaScript for the sake of JavaScript; JavaScript for the sake of users.

 It’s been 7 years since Ian Storm Taylor published _Media Queries are a Hack_.
-To no one’s surprise, in 2020 they’re still a hack.
+And unfortunately, in 2020, they’re _still_ a hack.
 And we’re still waiting on Container Queries.

 I may not have any original ideas on this subject, but at least we’re all on the same page.